microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 ## Understanding chatMessage schema

 [chatMessage](/graph/api/resources/chatMessage?preserve-view=true) represents messages in Microsoft Teams [chats](/graph/api/resources/chat?preserve-view=true) and [channels](/graph/api/resources/channel?preserve-view=true).
-In this section, we'll be describing various elements of the schema itself.
+In this section, we are describing various elements of the schema itself.

 > **Note:** Examples shared in this document only show the relevant schema elements and not the entire message payload

 ### attachments

 [Attachments](/graph/api/resources/chatmessageattachment?preserve-view=true) represents entities, which can be referenced from a [chatMessage](/graph/api/resources/chatMessage?preserve-view=true).
-These entities include objects like files, tabs, cards, meetings or other messages.
+These entities include objects like files, tabs, cards, meetings, or other messages.
 The items themselves might be located somewhere else.
 For example, files might be stored in SharePoint.
 Section below describes various possibilities

 #### file